A Universal In-Place Reconfiguration Algorithm for Sliding Cube-Shaped Robots in a Quadratic Number of Moves: Preliminaries: The Sliding Cube Model

+Let $M$ be a set of $n$ distinct $d$-dimensional hypercube modules.
+A \emph{labeled configuration} of $M$ is an injective function from $M$ to the set of unit cells in the $d$-dimensional hyper-cube lattice.
+(Here, by a \textit{cell}, we mean an axis-aligned unit cube with vertices on the integer grid.)
+The image of a labeled configuration in the hypercubic lattice is called an \emph{unlabeled configuration}.

+For an unlabeled configuration $C$, we say that a lattice cell is \emph{occupied} if it is in $C$; the cell is \emph{empty} otherwise.
+We sometimes abuse terminology by referring to the occupied cells of $C$ as simply the ``cells of $C$.''
+We refer to the $(d-1)$- and $(d-2)$-dimensional facets a lattice cell as \emph{faces} and \emph{edges}, respectively.
+Two cells are \emph{adjacent} if they share a face.

+Let $G_C$ be the graph whose vertices are the cells of $C$ with edges connecting pairs of cells that share one face.
+We say that $C$ is connected if $G_C$ is connected.
+Note that a connected configuration is a polyhypercube (a generalization of a polyomino to dimension $d$).
+Although we focus on unlabeled configurations, for clarity we may refer to them by way of their labeled counterparts, using language such as ``move module $\module m$ from cell $a$ to cell $b$.''
+We also sometimes abuse notation by referring to a cell by the module that occupies it in a configuration, for example, saying that two modules are ``adjacent'' in a configuration if the cells they occupy are adjacent, or using the notation ``$C\setminus\{\module m\}$'' to denote the configuration obtained by subtracting from $C$ the cell occupied by a module $\module m$.

-The configuration $V$ partitions $\mathcal G\setminus V$ into a number of disjoint, face-connected components, exactly one of which is infinite.
-Let the \emph{outer boundary} of $V$ be the collection of module faces adjacent to this infinite region and let $B_\out(V)$ denote the set of modules in $V$ which have at least one face on the outer boundary.
+Note that the complement $\overline{C}$ of $C$ might be disconnected, and $\overline{C}$ has exactly one unbounded component.
+Let $\partial C$ denote the boundary of $C$ and let the \emph{outer boundary} of $C$ be the boundary of the unbounded component of $\overline{C}$.
+Let $B_\out(C)$ be the set of modules in $C$ that have at least one face on the outer boundary.
+The faces of $C$ in $\partial C$ comprise the \emph{boundary faces} of $C$.
+We define the outer boundary of components of $\overline{C}$ in a symmetric fashion; therefore, the boundary faces of the unbounded component of $\overline{C}$ are the same as the boundary faces of $C$.

+A \emph{move} transforms a configuration $C$ into a configuration $C'$ that differs from $C$ by the position of a single module $\module m$; we refer to $\module m$ as the \emph{moving} module and say that the other modules are \emph{stationary}.
+Only certain types of moves are considered valid, as we specify next.
+If for any starting configuration $C$ and target configuration $C'$ there is a sequence of valid moves that can reconfigure $C$ into $C'$, then we say that the model is \textbf{universal}; an algorithm that performs such reconfiguration on arbitrary input is likewise called \emph{universal}.

+We say that $\module m$ is \emph{articulate} in configuration $C$ if the cell occupied by $\module m$ is a cut vertex of $G_C$; $\module m$ is \emph{nonarticulate} otherwise.
+We require the \emph{single backbone condition}: for any configuration $C$, all valid moves must result in a configuration $C'$ with $C\cap C'$ connected; that is, any valid move must leave the configuration of cells occupied by stationary modules connected.
+The single backbone condition is equivalent to requiring that only nonarticulate modules move.

+In the \textit{sliding model}, two types of moves are allowed: slides and rotations.
+These \emph{sliding moves} are as follows (refer to Figure~\ref{fig:Cubemoves}, where the moving module $\module m$ is shown in dark grey): \begin{itemize} \item A \emph{slide} moves $\module m$ from a cell $a$ to an adjacent empty cell $b$, and requires that there are adjacent occupied cells $a'$ and $b'$ such that $a$ is adjacent to $a'$ and $b$ is adjacent to $b'$. \item A \emph{rotation} moves $\module m$ from a cell $a$ to an empty cell $b$ where $a$ and $b$ share a common edge $e$, and are both adjacent to an occupied cell $c$, and requires that the cell $d\notin\{a,b,c\}$ that contains $e$ is empty.
+Note that every edge $e$ is incident to exactly $4$ cells. \end{itemize}